 I’ve worked in counseling centers and mental health agencies, and as a school-based counselor in several districts.
 I am a certified EMDR therapist and full member of EMDRIA, the EMDR International Association.
 My experience is that EMDR can be remarkably effective in reducing or removing the negative effects of trauma.

-For over 20 years, I have been a student of yoga and meditation, and I teach yoga on the site.
+For over 20 years, I have been a student of yoga and meditation, and I teach yoga on the side.
 It is my habit to study the texts and practices of as many of the world’s wisdom traditions as I can.
 I often use mindfulness practices, like guided imagery, in my therapeutic work.
 The research showing the psychological and neurobiological benefits of mindfulness techniques, including prayer, is extensive and still growing.
-To keep up on this research, I follow the work of, among others, Dr. Daniel Siegel and Dr. Bessel van de Kolk.
+To keep up on this research, I follow the work of, among others, Dr. Daniel Siegel and Dr. Kristin Neff.
 I continue to study the work of Dr. Brene’ Brown and am a certified Daring Way™ facilitator.

 My children are adults and my husband and I have had a good, 25-year-plus marriage.
 On off days, I work in my vegetable garden, cook, and take long walks.
 I see a lot of movies, am a reader, and lover of the Sierras.